Etherpod/Ship-Enhancements/README.md

 - **Repair Confirmation**: Plays a sound when everything has been repaired.
 Now you don't need to go searching for any hulls you forgot to fix!
 - **Show Warning Notifications**: Notifies you in the ship when resources are low or when the outside conditions are becoming dangerous.
 - **Buttons Require Flight Chair**: Makes it so buttons in the cockpit can only be pressed while you're piloting the ship.
 Useful if your friends keep messing with them while you're trying to fly.
+- **Remember Ship State**: Preserves the current state of the ship (resource levels, ship damage, etc.) when warping to a new star system.
 - **Always Allow Map Lock-on**: Lets you use the lock-on feature on the map while you're standing on a planet.
 - **Split Ship Lock-on**: Separates your ship lock-on target and your suit lock-on target.
 If you lock onto something while piloting the ship, the ship will continue using that as the target if you exit the seat and lock onto something else.
 - **Keep Helmet On**: When there is no oxygen present, this prevents the game from removing your helmet when doing things such as piloting the ship or roasting a marshmallow at a campfire.